GuerrillaAnalytics/similarity/README.md

 ## Synopsis

 This project is a C# sharp wrapper and SQL Server installation scripts to make the SimMetrics string matching algorithms available in SQL Server.
-SimMetrics was originally released at SourceForge http://sourceforge.net/projects/simmetrics/.
+* SimMetrics was originally released at SourceForge http://sourceforge.net/projects/simmetrics/.
-The c# wrapper was inspired by the blogpost at http://anastasiosyal.com/POST/2009/01/11/18.ASPX?
+* The C# wrapper was inspired by the blogpost at http://anastasiosyal.com/POST/2009/01/11/18.ASPX?

 ## Code Example